 Cape Louis XV style stinkwood and caned five-piece suite, 18th century

-comprising: a two-seater settee and four matching chairs; each with shield-shaped caned back with central carved cresting, serpentine-fronted caned seat with foliate-carved apron raised on cabriole legs, terminating in carved hoof feet
+comprising: a two-seater settee and four chairs; each with shield-shaped caned back with central carved cresting, serpentine-fronted caned seat with foliate-carved apron raised on cabriole legs, terminating in carved hoof feet

 (5)

-Settee: height: 87cm; width: 133cm; depth: 51cm; Chairs: height: 84cm; width: 46cm; depth: 43cm
+settee: height: 87cm; width: 133cm; depth: 51cm; chairs: height: 84cm; width: 46cm; depth: 43cm

 Notes